iotivity/IoTivity-Getting-Started/index.md

 IoTivity is an open source framework that implements the [OCF](https://openconnectivity.org) (Open Connectivity Foundation) protocol for easy, secure device-to-device communication for IoT devices.
 IoTivity includes the following:

-- A reference implementation of **client software** -- for example, the OTGC (Onboarding Tool and Generic Client) app for controlling a smart home or other IoT device (available on Linux or Android)
+- A reference implementation of **client software** -- the OTGC (Onboarding Tool and Generic Client) app for controlling a smart home or other IoT device (available on Linux or Android)
 - A reference implementation of **server software** that runs on the actual IoT device
 - **Tools that generate code** for the server, based on a JSON file that you will create to describe your device’s capabilities

 # Learning to Use IoTivity

 These 15-30 minute tutorials walk through installing, building, and using client and server software applications that rely on IoTivity capabilities.
-Then, the Digging Deeper section provides the how-to and reference information needed to implement IoTivity on your own device.
+The Digging Deeper section provides the how-to and reference information needed to implement IoTivity on your own custom device.

 [**Getting Started with IoTivity (Device Simulation)**](gsg-sw.md)

-- Quickly simulates smart device usage by running client and command-line server apps on the same Linux PC, using the OCF protocol to communicate over loopback.
+- Quickly simulates OCF smart device development and usage by running client and command-line server apps on the same Linux PC, using the OCF protocol to communicate over loopback.

 [**Getting Started with IoTivity (Graphical Device Simulation)**](gsg-gtk.md)

-- In this example you build a server with a graphical user interface (GUI).
-The GUI also has a switch and a slider, so you can make changes on the server and observe them in the client.
-We are still running both the client and the server on the same machine in loopback mode.
+- This example shows how to build a server with a graphical user interface (GUI).
+In addition to a graphical light bulb, this GUI  has a switch and a slider, so you can make changes on the server and observe them in the client.
+Both the client and the server run on the same machine in loopback mode.

 [**Getting Started with IoTivity (Raspberry Pi kit)**](gsg-kit.md)